CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                                         sampleDirsFile filteredSampleDirsFile

-  Combine the SNP positions across all samples into a single unified SNP list file identifing the positions and sample names where SNPs were called.
+  Combine the SNP positions across all samples into a single unified SNP list file identifying the positions and sample names where SNPs were called.

   positional arguments:
     sampleDirsFile        Relative or absolute path to file containing a list of